Fields of activities

 We support educational initiatives and research projects and partner with key south African public and civic organisations in order to promote the national dialogue and progress on pressing social, political and developmental issues.
 Through this work, the Foundation aims to support the sustainable social and economic development of South Africa.
 An important aspect of the HSF cooperation with South African institutions is also to facilitate an exchange with Government, the Judiciary, the Police and the public in general in order to combat crime and to strengthen violence prevention initiatives.

-The project Civics Academy of the Hanns Seidel Foundation in South Africa is an online education initiative, which offers video and audio content aiming to inform and to strengthen democratic values and active citizenship.
+The Civics Academy of the Hanns Seidel Foundation in South Africa is an online education initiative, which offers video and audio content aiming to inform and to strengthen democratic values and active citizenship.
+On the Civics Academy website we cover educational topics related to democracy, governance, elections, political parties, the justice system, the Constitution, local government, economics, civil society and human rights.

-Since 2015, Civics Academy materials have enjoyed great popularity.
-Ministries, educational organisations, schools, universities, political parties and numerous private users make extensive use of them.
-Besides promoting the importance of civic education amongst decision-makers the videos and podcasts also encourage modern forms of teaching.
+Civics Academy partners with diverse stakeholders involved in youth education and empowerment initiatives.
+Since 2015, Civics Academy materials have enjoyed growing popularity.
+National and provincial government departments, educational organisations, schools, universities, political parties and numerous private users make extensive use of them.
+Besides promoting the importance of civic education amongst decision-makers, the videos and podcasts also encourage modern forms of teaching.

-Together with the Department of Higher Education and Training, Civics Academy has developed the Lecturers’ Guides”, which aim to assist lecturers at Technical and Vocational Education and Training (TVET) Colleges to facilitate fun and interactive classes that promote active citizenship and voter education among their students.
+Together with the Department of Higher Education and Training, Civics Academy has developed the “Lecturers’ Guides”, which assist lecturers at Technical and Vocational Education and Training (TVET) Colleges to facilitate fun and interactive classes that promote active citizenship and voter education among their students.
+We support civic education courses for councillors, and partnered with the Independent Electoral Commission in civic education courses as well.
+Civics Academy has furthermore supported the development of national and regional networks in the field of civic education.

 Follow activities by reading articles in the News section or on our Facebook and Twitter pages or on YouTube.